 John Calvin’s commentaries

-Calvin, the French Protestant reformer, who served the Church as a pastor and theologian, and Bible teacher, is widely known as being one of the most profound commentators of the last 500 years.
+Calvin, the French Protestant reformer who served the Church as a pastor, theologian, and Bible teacher, is widely known as one of the most profound commentators of the last 500 years.
 He occasionally refers to the original languages of the Bible in his explanations.

 Calvin wrote commentaries on every book of the New Testament except 2 John, 3 John, and Revelation.
 He also wrote commentaries on many books of the Old Testament, but his omissions included Judges, Ruth, 1-2 Samuel, 1-2 Kings, 1-2 Chronicles, Ezra, Nehemiah, and Esther.